 Because funding for class-size reduction was focused on the early grade levels, our school's class sizes, like those of most elementary schools, differ across grade levels.

-The average class size at McCollam varies across grade levels from a low of 18 students to a high of 24.
-Our average class size schoolwide is 20 students.
+Average class sizes in our elementary grades vary from a low of 18 students to a high of 31 students.